Effective Kotlin Item 56: Consider using groupingBy instead of groupBy

 fold function, which is like a

-fold on an iterable, but it has a separate accumulator for each key.
+fold on an iterable, but it has a separate accumulator for each unique key.
 So, calculating the number of points per team is very similar to calculating the number of points in a collection.

 It would make sense to extract an extension function to calculate the sum of elements in each group.
 We might call it